google-research-datasets/LaGOT/README.md

 ## Usage

-The evaluation scripts and scripts for results visualizations are located in `scripts/`.
+The scripts for results visualizations are located in `scripts/`.
+To use those [pytracking toolbox](https://github.com/visionml/pytracking) and/or [TrackEval toolbox](https://github.com/JonathonLuiten/TrackEval) is needed.

 ## Citation